 The total cost of a lapse in insurance and a conviction for driving without insurance in New York could cost up to $2,400.

-|Traffic Stop Penalties||$150-1500 and an additional civil penalty fee of $750 if your license is revoked||Possible||Your license and registration could be revoked for up to three years.||Up to 15 days|
+|$150–$1,500 and an additional civil penalty fee of $750 if your license is revoked||Possible||Your license and registration could be revoked for up to three years.||Up to 15 days|

-|Collision Penalties||$150-1500 and an additional civil penalty fee of $750 if your license is revoked||Possible||Your license and registration will immediately be revoked for at least one year and up to three years||Up to 15 days|
+|$150–$1,500 and an additional civil penalty fee of $750 if your license is revoked||Possible||Your license and registration will immediately be revoked for at least one year and up to three years||Up to 15 days|

 |Civil penalty fee up to $900||N/A||Your registration could be suspended if you fail to pay the civil penalty.||N/A|

-If you are charged for driving without insurance, but you are actually insured and just forgot your ID or policy at the time of a traffic stop or a collision, you should hire an attorney.
-Your attorney can assist you in appealing your fine in court and proving that you do possess adequate liability coverage in the state of New York.
-Additionally, your attorney can help you avoid imprisonment and the suspension of your driving privileges.
+If you're charged for driving without insurance but actually have a valid policy, then you should hire an attorney.
+This person can help you appeal the fine in court and prove you have adequate liability coverage in the state of New York.
+Additionally, your attorney can help you avoid imprisonment and a license suspension.